The Four Directions, Elements and Celebrations on the Sacred Wheel of Life.

-How the Seasons and Directions affect working with your Medicine Bundle: As you begin to build your medicine bundle, placing your power objects into each direction you are essentially creating a working altar that shifts, moves, changes and grows as you do, depending on where you are in your life.
+How the Seasons and Directions affect working with your Archetypal Medicine Bundle: As you begin to build your bundle, placing your power objects into each direction you are essentially creating a working altar that shifts, moves, changes and grows as you do, depending on where you are in your life.

 Re-visiting our maidenhood, offering healing to ourselves as mothers and to the mothers that raised us, and finding our inner warrior, lover and priestess are all pieces of our deepest inner selves.
 As we work our way around the wheel of life all of these aspects will have the opportunity to give rise to her voice, to retrieve sacred medicine objects and to not only find, but to follow the dusty overgrown path of their destiny.